New hire checklist: A step-by-step guide to onboarding employees in Japan [2024]

 • Conduct an employment background check: In Japan, background checks are a routine part of the hiring process.
 They help establish trust and ensure the candidate's integrity.
 These checks usually include confirming education, employment history, and any criminal records.
 Not conducting one could potentially lead to hiring an unqualified or dishonest candidate.
 Conducting background checks in Japan requires the employee’s consent due to strict privacy laws.
 Engage a reputable company to ensure you're compliant with Japanese regulations and respect the new hire's privacy rights.

-• Send a job offer letter and welcome email: After verbal acceptance, send a formal written offer letter to the new employee.
+• Send a job offer letter: After verbal acceptance, send a formal written offer letter to the new employee.
 The letter should detail the job description, working hours, start date, salary, and benefits.
 It should also mention any company-specific policies, such as dress codes or work-from-home guidelines.
 Including a warm welcome message will help the new hire feel valued and excited about their new job.
 Workforce management software like Rippling can automatically send new hires a welcome email.

 • Sign and send an employment contract and NDA: The Japanese Labour Standards Act and Employment Contract Act in Japan mandate that employers provide employment contracts in writing if the employment period exceeds one year.
 Make sure the contract outlines job duties, salary, working hours, probation period, employment period, benefits, and other terms clearly.
 The new hire must sign the employment contract before starting work.
 NDAs are especially useful for keeping your company’s sensitive information confidential.